Romans 10:1-15: Good News for All

 What slaves 1865 needed in Texas was not a contract to buy their freedom.
 They had to know and confess that they were already free.
 Their freedom was already established.
 President Lincoln was able to free her, and he released her by his order.
 God had the right to save us and he saved us through the life of his son.
 What the slaves needed in Texas was to hear of their freedom to believe that it was true and to live accordingly.
 Slaves need someone to come and tell them that they are free.

-This is Paul's message in Romans 10:14 NLT: "Now it is like this: one cannot call upon the Lord unless one believes in him.
+This is Paul's message in Römer 10:14“But it is like this: You can only call on the Lord if you believe in him.
 You can only believe in him if you have heard of him.
-One can only hear from him when there is someone who proclaims the message about him”.
+You can only hear of him if there is someone who proclaims his message.”

-Can you imagine what it was like for those slaves chopping cotton on that June day in the 40-degree heat of Texas and hearing the good news of their freedom?
-You experienced the most beautiful day of your life!
-In Romans 10,15 Paul quotes from Isaiah: "How beautiful are the feet of those who bring good news" (Isaiah 52,7).
+Can you imagine what it was like for these slaves to chop cotton in the 40-degree heat of Texas on that June day and hear the good news of their freedom?
+They were experiencing the best day of their lives!
+Römer 10,15 Paul quotes Isaiah: “How beautiful are the feet of those who bring good news!”
+(Jes 52,7).

 What is our role?